Handling an Asthma Flare-Up

 How Can I Spot an Asthma Flare-Up?

 After you've had a few flare-ups, you may notice that you feel a certain way when one is coming on.
 You might have a tight chest, an itchy throat, or a tired feeling.
 Or do you have a cough, even though you don't have a cold?
-If you have a peak flow meter, this might be a good time to use it.
+But flare-ups can sometimes happen without warning, causing sudden coughing, shortness of breath, and wheezing.

 What Should I Do if I Have a Flare-Up?